 Too often the new mom seeks hard, intense exercise to feel strong again and she misses the step of core retraining.
 That inner unit needs to be working synergistically before adding on the more intense exercises like planks.
 Remember to retrain before you train.

 Retraining the Core

-The Core Breath is always my starting point in terms of retraining the core – it works all of the parts of the inner core and establishes or re-establishes the synergy you are looking for in your foundation.
+The Core Breath is a starting point in terms of retraining the core – it works all of the parts of the inner core and establishes or re-establishes the synergy you are looking for in your foundation.

 The Bridge, Seated March on the Ball, and Lunges are all exercises that can be done with the core breath.
 These exercises are a great, functional way to get the inner unit firing and working together as a team!

-Kim offers an assessment to help get women started on the path to retraining their core.
-Use this assessment to find out if YOU should be doing Kegels and the three essential, but overlooked tricks you need to ensure success!
+We can help you get started on the path of retraining your core and find out if you should be doing Kegels and the three essential exercises or have overlooked tricks you need to ensure success!